philip-hub/philip-hub/README.md

 - 🤔 I’m looking for help solve hard problems
 - 📫 How to reach me: philipstudentemail@gmail.com
 -->
-I'm a highschool Junior and am interested in Computer science, engineering, art, and economics!
+I'm a highschool Senior and am interested in Computer science, engineering, art, and economics!
-I have published 2 indie game apps to IOS and Android and created/creating many websites.
+I have published 2 indie game apps to IOS and Android, created/creating many websites, and I have done a lot of data science projects.
 I program mostly in Python, PHP, and JS.
 I also am very passionte about 3D printing and I love cars!

 - 🔭 I’m currently creating indie games and websites!